-It’s been a rocky start to the year for Bitcoin, but experts still say it will hit $100,000 — and that it’s more a matter of when, not if.
+Bitcoin had a rocky first half of the year, but experts still say it will eventually hit $100,000 — and that it’s more a matter of when, not if.

 Despite the volatility and recent slumping price, many experts still say Bitcoin is on its way to passing the $100,000 mark, though with varying opinions on exactly when that will happen.
 And a recent study by Deutsche Bank found that about a quarter of Bitcoin investors believe Bitcoin prices will be over $110,000 in five years.

-Unfortunately, Bitcoin’s price is extremely difficult to predict and even more susceptible to market factors than more established asset classes.
-But we decided to ask some experts for their best guesses anyway.
-Here’s what they said:
+Bitcoin’s price is extremely difficult to predict and even more susceptible to market factors than more established asset classes.
+But we decided to ask some experts for their best guesses for 2022 anyway.

 It was easy to predict a $100,000 Bitcoin price late last year, coming off its latest all-time high in November.
 With Bitcoin’s big fall since then, the prediction game is even trickier.